copious-world/message-relay-services/README.md

 ```

+### 3. **ServeMessageEndpoint**

+An endpoint server may often have the purpose of storing meta data about larger objects such as blog entries, media that may be streamed, images, etc. An endpoint application may store store tables listing the meta data files owned by a particular user or entity as part of the bookkeeping associated with storing meta data.
+In one application, the meta data contains IPFS CIDs which blog services present as links to be retreived by streaming services.

+This class always sends a response back to it conneting peer.

+You may find this class's implementation in ./lib/message_endpoints.js.

+When the ServeMesageEndpoint object dequeues a message, it looks for the field **\_ps\_op**.
+If the field is not found, the message is passed to the descendant application class.
+Otherwise, the pub/sub messages are handled.

+#### *Methods*
+This class provides three methods that should be implemented by descendant classes:

+* **app\_message\_handler(msg_obj)**
+> The ServeMessageEndpoint class calls this when it dequeues regular messages (not pub/sub).
+Applications should override this class to execute their message response.

+* **app\_subscription\_handler(topic,msg_obj)**
+> When a publication message comes through (**\_ps\_op** === 'pub') ServeMessageEndpoint calls this method after forward the message to all connected subscribers.

+* **app\_publish(topic,msg_obj)**
+> This method is provided so that a descendant application may intiate publication.
+This sends the message to all subscribed peers.

-#### EndPoints Example
+#### EndPoints Configuration Example

-Each field top level field in the next object configure one of two endpoints.
+Each field top level field in the next object configures one of two endpoints.
 The ports are for servers.
+These configurations are from applications.
+So, these are the directory structures of applications.

 ```
 {